 On September 20, 2008, 2.5 miles of trail was officially opened to the public.
 Beginning in Severance at CR 74, the trail runs southwest toward Windsor, over the John Law Ditch trestle, southeast of CR 21 and CR 70.
 This trestle was damaged by fire in May of 2008, when a controlled burn of ditch weeds flared out of control.
 The natural surface of the rail bed was bladed to remove overgrowth, and a weed control program begun.
 Signage was installed to mark the trail and warn of highway crossings.
 In May, 2009, repairs to the damaged John Law trestle were completed, and concrete decking and railings were installed.
 Similar upgrades to the Greeley #2 Ditch trestle made both railroad trestles safe for pedestrian and bicycles.

-Construction of the remaining 7 miles of trail from Eaton to Severance began in May 2020..
-GWTA has secured approximately $1.2 million in Federal and State grants to fund the improvements, supported by additional local capital contributions from each of our partner towns of Eaton, Severance and Windsor.
+Construction of the remaining 7 miles of trail from Eaton to Severance began in May 2020.
+GWTA secured approximately $1.2 million in Federal and State grants to fund the improvements, supported by additional local capital contributions from each of our partner towns of Eaton, Severance and Windsor.
 Construction of 5.5 miles of trail west from Eaton was completed in October 2020.
-The final 1.5 miles to Severance is expected to be completed by fall of 2021.
-Check back for project updates!
+The final 1.5 miles west to Severance was completed and the entire trail opened in August 2023.